 PLASMA COLLECTION CENTERS

-In March 2020, the US Department of Homeland Security designated plasma collection centers part of the nation’s critical healthcare infrastructure.
+In March 2020, the US Department of Homeland Security designated plasma collection centers as part of the nation’s critical healthcare infrastructure.
 BPL Plasma provides an essential service by collecting life-saving plasma from healthy donors to help patients in need of specialized medical treatments created from plasma.
+Plasma donors can print an essential and critical travel letter allowing them to travel to our centers to donate life-saving plasma.

 BPL Plasma Centers Are: